confluentinc/workshop-tableflow-databricks/README.md

 Watch this ~13 minute [demo video](https://youtu.be/yVLfYe39SKg) to see the solution to a similar use case.

-If you have any issues or feedback for this workshop, Please let us know in this [quick 2-minute survey](https://docs.google.com/forms/d/e/1FAIpQLSfoVUqUFTAxHKJop7t8TvfZ4gItQxJ1RaM4oy72DjtK-HWoJg/viewform?usp=pp_url&entry.179681974=Tableflow+and+Databricks)!
+If you have any issues with or feedback for this workshop, Please let us know in this [quick 2-minute survey](https://docs.google.com/forms/d/e/1FAIpQLSfoVUqUFTAxHKJop7t8TvfZ4gItQxJ1RaM4oy72DjtK-HWoJg/viewform?usp=pp_url&entry.179681974=Tableflow+and+Databricks)!

 ## ✅ Prerequisites